EmotiBit/EmotiBit_Docs/Getting_Started.md

   - To perform the operations manually, follow the listed steps below:
     - Navigate to the `data` folder located inside the EmotiBit software directory.
       - On Linux the path to the data folder should look like `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`
-      - On MacOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
+      - On macOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
       - On Windows the path will be `C:\Program Files\EmotiBit\EmotiBit FirmwareInstaller\data`
     - Open a `cmd prompt` window for Windows or `terminal` for Linux/Mac at this location
     - Connect the Feather to the computer using a data-capable USB cable